localtracker/pyrobe/README.md

-# PyRobe
+# PyRobe v1.5

 A simple scapy based utility to scan for probe requests from devices.
 Resolves MAC address, manufacturer, SSID and support logging data with timestamp.
+Please submit feature requests to accumulate and do more with the data.

 _So simple it hurts!_

-# Requirements
+## Requirements

 Three things to function properly.